State Quarto 2026: Where the Platform Stands Today

-Quarto has come a long way since its initial release in 2022.
-What started as a spiritual successor to R Markdown has evolved into a full-fledged scientific publishing platform that supports R, Python, Julia, and Observable JavaScript.
-In 2026, Quarto is no longer the new kid on the block—it is the standard bearer for reproducible research.
+The state Quarto achieved by 2026 is striking.
+What started in 2022 as a spiritual successor to R Markdown has evolved into a full-fledged scientific publishing platform that supports R, Python, Julia, and Observable JavaScript.
+The current state of Quarto makes it the standard bearer for reproducible research, no longer the newcomer it once was.

 This guide walks through where Quarto stands today, what has changed, and why it should be your default choice for technical documents, reports, websites, and books.